Eruanne2/WX-Alerts/README.md

    }
 ```

+I plan to include each of the cities he wants in the request, then check the alert arrays to see if they have anything in them.
+If so, the alerts will be formatted into a text body and sent to his number.
-I plan to set this up with a scheduler that will run it every 15 minutes.
+I will set this script up on a scheduler that will run it every 15 minutes, so any time there is a weather event in one of the given locations, he should receive a text about it within no more than than amount of time.